crispy-whiskers/CATGEKI/README.md

 I would like to say one more thing: a lot of the stuff I am documenting and providing here isn't mine, but made by other people.
 I am only making sense of all of it.
 Thank you to the Cons&Stuff Discord for all the help and material.

 ### Note:
-As you may notice, I'm still building this controller, so I haven't solved all the problems/added everything.
+As you may notice, I'm still building this con troller, so I haven't solved all the problems/added everything.

 # Requirements
 - Access to a 3D printer